Nilhcem/katas/fibonacci/README.md

 ## Rules

-The Fibonacci sequence (named after the Italian mathematician Leonardo Fibonacci) is a sequence of numbers where each number is the sum of the previous two numbers.
+The Fibonacci sequence is a sequence of numbers where each number is the sum of the previous two numbers.

 - Return a fibonacci sequence of any specified length.
-(1, 1, 2, 3, 5…)

 ## Example